Fundamental polytopes of metric trees via parallel connections of matroids: Introduction

 \subsection{Acknowledgements}

-Both authors are supported by the first author's Swiss National Science Foundation Professorship grant PP00P2\_150552/1.
+We are greatly indebted to Joseph Bonin for pointing out the decomposition of $\mathscr M(\mathcal S)$ as a parallel connection of elementary matroids.
 We thank Andreas Dress for a friendly e-mail exchange and Yaokun Wu for discussing an announcement of his joint work with Zeying Xu on metric spaces with zonotopal Lipschitz polytopes, as well as for pointing out \cite{Wu}.
-After a first version of this paper was put on ArXiv, we received many valuable pointers to relevant extant literature: we thank an anonymous referee for his comments as well as Michael Joswig and Benjamin Schr\"oter for very informative discussions that took place during the program on tropical geometry at the institute Mittag-Leffler, whose excellent hospitality we also acknowledge.
+After a first version of this paper was put on ArXiv, we received many valuable pointers to relevant extant literature: we thank two anonymous referees for their comments, Mateusz Micha\l{}ek for pointing out \cite{Michalek,Giapponesi} as well as Michael Joswig and Benjamin Schr\"oter for very informative discussions that took place during the program on tropical geometry at the institute Mittag-Leffler, whose excellent hospitality we also acknowledge.